 Introduction

-You are invited to take part in this research project, The effect of added mass and handgrip on sprint-cycling performance.
+You are invited to take part in this research project, The effect of handgrip on sprint-cycling performance.
 This is because you are a healthy, young person who is experienced in riding bicycles and is competent in using clip-in cycling shoes.
 The research project is aiming to measure the effect of adding torso mass and gripping the handlebar on the biomechanics of sprint cycling.

 This Participant Information Sheet/Consent Form tells you about the research project.
 It explains the tests and research involved.
 Knowing what is involved will help you decide if you want to take part in the research.